Backyard Chickens, Homestead Animals

 A Better Way to Seal your Backyard Chicken Coop

-Have you spent hours on the internet trying to find the best way to Seal Your Chicken Coop?
+Have you spent hours on the internet trying to find the best way to Seal Your Chicken Coop safely?
 ME TOO!
-It is crazy the amount of time I have poured into just researching stuff and trying to find out what would be the best way of doing things.
+It is crazy the amount of time I have poured into just researching stuff and trying to find out what wouldn’t cost a fortune or harm my hens.

-I wanted to use something that was safe for my chickens and didn’t harm us when we ate the eggs.
-And of course, the best idea was to find something that didn’t cost me hundreds of dollars and yet worked in the long run.
-I really didn’t feel that was too much to ask for. haha
+I wanted a sealant that was non-toxic, safe for egg layers, and durable enough to actually hold up over time.
+And of course, the best idea was to find something that didn’t cost me hundreds of dollars and yet really worked.
+I didn’t feel that was too much to ask… right? haha

 Someone gave me a hand-me-down chicken coop from my neighbor that I remodeled.
 I cleaned it up, rebuilt some parts, and then it was structurally ready for my girls to live in.
-But I knew I wanted to seal the inside for various reasons.
+But I knew I wanted to seal the inside before moving my girls in.
+Here are some of the most important reasons I found that matter when it comes to keeping your chickens healthy and safe.

 • Helps keep mites and small critters from growing in the cracks of the wood.